IceDemonZero/CS2212-Team-54/README.md

 Non-functional requirements such as the user interface and the targeted development environment are additional considerations within the context of platform deployment.

+### Instructions
+when executing the code the password is stored in the pw.txt in the root of the program.

+The username is: username and password is: password (both are lower case no spaces or anything extra

+Program should execute normally afterwards.